U.N. declares Somali famine over for now

 The U.N. said the current harvest offered respite but would provide just 10 to 20 percent of this year's food needs.
 It warned food stocks could run out in May, ahead of the main August harvest.

-"We have less than 100 days to avoid another famine," said Jose Graziano da Silva, director general of the U.N.'s Food and Agriculture Organization.
+"We have less than 100 days to avoid another famine," said Jose Graziano da Silva, director general of the U.N.'s Food and Agriculture Organisation.

 "The crisis is not over.
 It can only be resolved with a combination of rains and continued, coordinated, long-term actions that build up the resilience of the population and link relief with development."